Inpatient Rehab Groups and Opportunities

 - Basic Living Skills: Improve skills that will help you be more productive and independent; such as, effective communication, self-care, refusal skills, goal setting, making healthy decisions and establishing values and responsibilities.

-- Food for Thought: Those with substance use disorder often come to treatment with nutritional deficiencies that have harmed their health.
+- Food for Thought: Those with suffering from addiction often come to treatment with nutritional deficiencies that have harmed their health.
 Learn how to help heal your body through a balanced, more nutritious, diet.
 Get tips on cooking and meet individually with a trained dietician.

 - Gym/Workout Time: Crossing has knowledgeable gym trainers and staff that lead group fitness classes and provide individual support for all levels.
 Rediscover your love for physical activity in our well-equipped gym using a variety of workout machines.